kunalshah/dynamodb-local/README.md

 This dynamodb-local container image:

-- Persists data between container restarts and removal.
-Data will be read from / write to `shared-local-instance.db`
+- Persists data to `shared-local-instance.db`, so that data can be read again after container restarts and removal.
 - Uses sharedDb so that applications can access the data regardless of the region
 - Uses DynamoDb's default port 8000